 10. Food Tray and Cup Holder

 - Are you flying with a double stroller?
-If you will be flying with a double stroller frequently, you’ll want a lightweight and compact double stroller.
+If you will be flying with a stroller frequently, you’ll want a lightweight and compact double stroller.

 Flying with a Double Travel Stroller

 I have flown with many strollers over the years.
 Here are my best tips for flying with a double travel stroller:

 1. Know your Airlines Restrictions